huyduong05/huyduong05/README.md

 - 🤖 [TogoBot](https://github.com/huyduong05/Togo-Bot) - An Autonomous Delivery Robot for the SJSU
 - 👀 [Lookout](https://devpost.com/software/lookout-hiknf9?) - An AI-powered surveillance system
 - 🔗 [Spartan Outreach](https://github.com/kevintsoii/Alumni-Connection-Platform) - A social platform to connect current SJSU students with SJSU alumni
+- 🛒 [Shopkeeper](https://github.com/huyduong05/CS157C-Team-3) - Your one-stop shop for the best prices for your favorite products

 ### I code with
 <div align="left">